 Besides the 11,000 Twitter employees who were let go last week, contractors were also affected.
 CNBC is reporting:

-- Twitter has terminated most of its contract workers without giving full-time employees who worked with them any advanced notice.
+- Twitter has ended roles for most of its contract workers without giving full-time employees who worked with them any advanced notice.

 - Platformer reported that 4,400 out of 5,500 contractors at Twitter experienced job cuts.

-- Employees told CNBC that they had no notice that their contractor peers would be dismissed or when, and said Twitter has also recently terminated all of its internal communications team.
+- Employees told CNBC that they had no notice that their contractor peers would be dismissed or when, and said Twitter has also recently ended roles for all internal communications team.

 In a recent conversation, someone mentioned you’ve got to have really screwed up for the FCC to be interested in what you’re doing.
 CNN is reporting (as of 11/11/22) that “Musk’s Twitter may have already violated its latest FTC consent order“.